jannerm/ddpo/README.md

 These methods run the outermost training loop in bash rather than Python.
 They run the `pipeline/sample.py` script to collect a dataset of samples and rewards, run `pipeline/finetune.py` to train the model on the most recent dataset, and repeat for some number of iterations.
 The sampling step and finetuning step have different configs, which are labeled `"sample"` and `"train"`, respectively, in `config/base.py`.

 ## Running LLaVA Inference
-LLaVA inference was performed by making HTTP requests to a separate GPU server running [this repo](https://github.com/kvablack/LLaVA-server/).
-See the `llava_bertscore` reward function in `training/callbacks.py` for the client-side code.
+LLaVA inference was performed by making HTTP requests to a separate GPU server.
+See the `llava_bertscore` reward function in `training/callbacks.py` for the client-side code, and [this repo](https://github.com/kvablack/LLaVA-server/) for the server-side code.

 ## Reference
 ```